CAL Actor Language: Guarded actions

-The guard clause of an action contains a number of expressions that all need to be true in order for the action to be fireable.
-For the first action to be fireable, the incoming token needs to be greater or equal to zero, in which case it will be sent to output P. Otherwise that action cannot fire.
-Conversely, for the second action to be fireable, the token needs to be less than zero, in which case it is sent to output N. A run of this actor might look like this: An actor could run into trouble if it ever encounters a zero token, because none of its actions will be able to fire on it.
+The guard clause of an action contains a set of expressions that all must be true for the action to be fireable.
+For the first action to be fireable, the incoming token must be greater or equal to zero, in which case it will be sent to output P. Otherwise that action cannot fire.
+Conversely, for the second action to be fireable, the token must be less than zero, in which case it is sent to output N. A run of this actor might look like this: An actor could run into trouble if it ever encounters a zero token, because none of its actions will be able to fire on it.

-It's not illegal to write actors that terminate on some input, and in fact it may be important to have a few of those in some systems.
-But it is a pitfall that one needs to be aware of.
-Secondly, the guard conditions are also disjoint in addition to being exhaustive.
+It's not illegal to write actors that terminate on some input, and it may be important to have a few of those in some systems.
+But it is a pitfall that can cause problems.
+Secondly, the guard conditions are also disjoint along with being exhaustive.

-Finally, note that guard conditions can ”peek” at the incoming tokens without actually consuming them — if the guards happen to be false or the action is not fired for some other reason, and if the token is not consumed by another action, then it remains where it is, and will be available for the next firing.
-(Or it will remain there forever, as in the case of the zero token in front of SplitDead, which is never removed because the actor is dead.)
+Finally, guard conditions can peek at incoming tokens without consuming them.
+If the guards are false or the action is not fired for some other reason, and if the token is not consumed by another action, then it remains where it is, and is available for the next firing.
+(Or it can remain there indefinitely, as in the case of the zero token in front of SplitDead, which is never removed because the actor is dead.)

 The Select actor below is another example of the use of guarded actions.
 It is similar to the NDMerge actor in the sense that it merges two streams (the ones arriving at its A and B input ports).
 However, it does so according to the (Boolean) values of the tokens arriving at its S input port.

 Actors with state

 In all the actors so far, nothing an action firing did would in any way affect subsequent firings of actions of the same actor.
 Using state variables, action firings can leave information behind for subsequent firings of either the same or a different action of the same actor.
-The way this actor is written, the selection of the next input token and the actual copying of the token to the output is one atomic step.
+The way this actor is written, selecting the next input token and then copying the token to the output is one atomic step.

-Note that Select and IterSelect are almost, but not entirely, equivalent.
-First of all, IterSelect makes twice as many steps in order to process the same number of tokens.
-Secondly, it actually reads, and therefore consumes, the S input token, irrespective of whether a matching data token is available on A or B.
+Select and IterSelect are almost, but not entirely, equivalent.
+Firstly, IterSelect makes twice as many steps to process the same number of tokens.
+Secondly, it reads, and therefore consumes, the S input token, irrespective of whether a matching data token is available on A or B.